platformsh/platformsh-docs/src/languages/dotnet.md

 where `PLATFORM_OUTPUT_DIR` is the output directory for compiled languages available at build time.

-Typically .NET builds will start a collection of build servers, which are helpful for repeated builds.
+Typically .NET Core builds will start a collection of build servers, which are helpful for repeated builds.
 On Platform.sh, however, if this process is not disabled, the build process will not finish until the idle timeout is reached.

 As a result, it is recommended to include `-p` toggles that disable the Razor compiler for dynamic cshtml pages (`UseRazorBuildServer`) and the .NET msbuild compiler (`UseSharedCompilation`).